So, you're thinking about trying fantasy football?

 It's time to get your bearings by touring your league and team pages, so you know where everything is.
 We've got you covered with a detailed tour right here.

-This might seem incredibly basic, but even veteran fantasy football players forget to double-check league rules.
+This might seem incredibly basic, but even veteran fantasy football players forget to double-check their league rules.
 The result of whiffing on a rule can be horrendous, not only for the success of your team, but even for simply having fun during your fantasy season.

 Go to your fantasy football league page, click on League, then Settings.
 Here, you'll be able to peruse each rule your league has in place for the season.
 This includes roster construction, scoring rules, schedule, playoff structure and more.